RRZE-HPC/OSACA-Artifact-Appendix/README.md

 ## A.5 Evaluation and expected result
 The evaluation script expects a fixed frequency of 2.5 GHz on CSX.
-If the measurements were obtained with any different clock frequency, one must edit the `FREQ` variable in the script.
+If the measurements were obtained with any different clock frequency, one must edit the `FREQ` variable in the `run_evaluation.sh` script.

 It further expects the same unrolling factor for a kernel that is stated in the thesis.
 If the created assembly kernels differ in terms of the unrolling factor (e.g., due to a different compiler version), please adjust the [unrolling_factor_dict.py](./scripts/unrolling_factor_dict.py) in the [scripts](./scripts) directory accordingly.